 Arabella (1933): Certainly this is nowhere close to S tier, but it’s a pretty solid opera.
 I would call it underrated because it doesn’t have anything in particular that makes it stand out, but it’s far from the worst entry on this list.
 Act 3 in particular is chock-full of very exciting music.

 Die Liebe der Danaë (completed 1940, premiered posthumously in 1952): This opera scrapes into A tier on account of its orchestration.
-I think this opera is a bit too long for what it is, but it’s hard to argue with the incredible color of the music he writes for this opera, especially the gold rain music.
+I think this opera is a bit too long for what it is, but it’s hard to argue with the incredible color of the music he writes for this opera.
+Lots of beautiful music but ultimately not Strauss’ best work.

 Salome (1905): I think the shock of this opera has dulled too much in the past century to fully appreciate it.
-Certainly it has many redeeming qualities (enough to redeem its misogyny?
-You can decide for yourself), but it goes on a little too long for my taste.
-Even the trombonistic pleasure of tearing into Jochanaan’s Curse doesn’t quite manage to bring this opera higher than a B+ for me.
+Certainly it has many redeeming qualities, but it goes on a little too long for my taste.
+The more I hear it, the more that I do actually hear the “Mendelssohn fairy music” that Strauss claimed this opera was.

 Feuersnot (1901): This opera does Strauss very well but doesn’t do Wagner nearly as well (despite the very cute references throughout the back half of the opera).
 The dramatic content is not as compelling or as well-developed as his later operas, but the music still has much to offer: I would consider this to be one of the finer orchestrations of his tone poem period (though it’s certainly no Also sprach Zarathustra).